A tool to support employee success

 12. Recall – The ability to recall and retrieve, on demand, information that has been previously learned.

-13. Time pressures - The ability to complete tasks within a given time period, work quickly when required, and/or manage time effectively so that all tasks are completed on time and at an acceptable level of quality.
+13. Time pressures – The ability to complete tasks within a given time period, work quickly when required, or manage time effectively so that all tasks are completed on time and at an acceptable level of quality.

 14. Working relationships – The ability to work well, collaborate, and cooperate with all stakeholders, including management, co-workers, or clients.